RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 These are some things that hold for all types of validation mentioned below.

-- For each testcase, all validators of the same type are run in lexicographic order.
+- For each test case, all validators of the same type are run in lexicographic order.
 If one fails, later ones are skipped.
 - In BAPCtools, the current working directory is always a temporary `<testcase>.feedbackdir` directory.